Cajac/picoCTF-Writeups/picoCTF_2024/Forensics/Blast_from_the_past.md

 Hyperfocal Distance             : 2.13 m
 Light Value                     : 4.0
 ```
 We ought to have 7 timestamps to change.
-The first 3 timestamps ought file system timestamps.
+The first 3 timestamps ought file system timestamps only.

 First we make a copy of the file to work with
 ```bash